LinguaPhylo/linguaPhylo.github.io/setup.md

 we recommend to change to "C:\Program Files".

 **Please note** that "C:\Program Files" is usually a protected directory.
-However, you can copy the "examples" and "tutorials" folders with "data" into your "Documents" folder and work in that location to avoid any permission issues.
+To avoid any permission issues while using programs that produce output files, we recommend copying the "examples" and "tutorials" folders, along with the "data" folder, into your "Documents" directory and working from there.
+This will ensure that the programs (e.g., `slphy` and `lphybeast`) have the necessary write permissions to create and overwrite files as needed.

 ### Launching LPhy Studio